Soumya2024/Soumya2024/README.md

 <h1 align="center">Hi 👋, I'm Soumya Prasad Chandra</h1>
 <h3 align="center">A passionate Software Developer from India</h3>

+- 💬 Ask me about **Software Developer with an emphasis in Python and Web Development.
+Dedicated to implementing new strategies and improving features of application.
+An Experienced software engineer with a passion for developing innovative programs that expedite the efficiency and effectiveness of organizational success.my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
+Also an open-source enthusiast and maintainer Proficient in C/C++, JAVA, GIT, AWS, and SQL**

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=soumya2024&label=Profile%20views&color=0e75b6&style=flat" alt="soumya2024" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=soumya2024" alt="soumya2024" /></a> </p>